Episode 91 – Originally released February 2020

-Women in white, midnight Mary, lonely roads all over the united states and other parts of the world have their own legends of a young woman in a pale dress, wandering in the middle of the night searching for someone to give them a ride, and sometimes searching for their true love.
-They hitch a ride with an unsuspecting motorist or they mysteriously appear in someone’s car, uninvited.
-These forlorn ladies are doomed to roam the roadways for all eternity, unless one day their beloved returns.
+Women in white, midnight Mary, lonely roads all over the US and other parts of the world have their own legends of a young woman in a pale dress, wandering in the middle of the night searching for someone to give them a ride.
+Sometimes they’re searching for their true love.
+They hitch a ride with an unsuspecting motorist, or they mysteriously appear in someone’s car.
+These forlorn ladies are doomed to roam the roadways for all eternity, until their beloveds return.

-In the spirit of Valentines Day, a holiday designed to celebrate romantic love, I’d like to throw a little horror into the mix.
-In this episode I’ll share stories of romances that ended with at least one partner tethered to this mortal coil in the form of a woman in white, and the history behind these lovelorn hauntings.
-Don’t you celebrate Valentine’s Day with ghost stories?
+In the spirit of Valentine’s Day, a holiday usually considered a celebration of romantic love, lets throw a little horror into the mix.
+In this episode you’ll hear stories of romance that ended with at least one partner tethered to this mortal coil in the form of a woman in white, and the history behind these lovelorn hauntings.

 Research sources for this episode include:

 - Big Book of Pennsylvania Ghost Stories by Mark Nesbitt and Patty Wilson

 - Ghosts of Southwestern Pennsylvania by Thomas White

 - Pittsburgh Post Gazette Archives 1910 – 1980